islaytitans/alien/docs/src/players/README.md

 - You go without sleep, food, or water (p.
 70).
 - A Scientist in your team fails to ANALYZE something (p.
 121).
 - A member of your own crew attacks you.
-- A person nearby is revealed to be an android.
 - etc

 ### Reduce stress by